The Picky Eater

 All young children are more-or-less picky about food.
 What they eat one day, they don't the next.
 They eat a lot one day, little the next.
 They don't eat some of everything that is on the table, but eat only one or two foods and ignore the rest.
 They warm up slowly to unfamiliar foods and may have to see, watch you eat, touch or taste a food (they put it in and take it out again) 15 or 20 (or even more) times before they learn to like it. then they eat it sometimes and not others.
 If you maintain a division of responsibility in feeding, over time, even a cautious and slow-to-warm-up child will become less erratic about eating and less skeptical of unfamiliar food.

 Picky is normal; fincky isn't

 However, your child has gone past ordinary picky eating if she gets upset when she sees unfamiliar food, only, ever, eats her few (and shrinking list of) favorite foods, and worries she will be unable to eat away from home.
 You can’t get your child to eat, but you can help her resolve her negative feelings about eating.
 You can reassure her she doesn’t have to eat.
 That will allow her to develop positive attitudes about eating and behave nicely at mealtime so she can learn.
 After that, she will ever-so-gradually push herself along to learn to eat a greater variety of food.

-Do a good job with feeding.
+Do a good job with feeding and assume your child will grow up with eating.
 Have regular meals and structured snacks so your child can be hungry but not starved at mealtime.
 Have family meals, and make those meals a pleasure and a privilege, not a chore.
 To keep meals positive, don’t pressure her in any way to eat.